 1.2.
-ACRA’s Rating Process carried out in accordance with the requirements of the Federal Law No. 222-FZ, dated July 13, 2015, “On Activity of Credit Rating Agencies in the Russian Federation, on Amending Article 76.1 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’ and Recognizing Null and Void Certain Provisions of Legislative Acts of the Russian Federation”, statutory regulations of the Bank of Russia, as well as ACRA’s internal documents.
+ACRA’s Rating Process carried out in accordance with the requirements of the Federal Law No. 222-FZ, dated July 13, 2015, “On Activity of Credit Rating Agencies in the Russian Federation, on Amending Article 76.1 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’ and Recognizing Null and Void Certain Provisions of Legislative Acts of the Russian Federation” (hereinafter, the Law on rating agencies), statutory regulations of the Bank of Russia, as well as ACRA’s internal documents.

 1.3.
 ACRA is committed to maximum transparency and independence of the Rating Process; however, this document is not intended to be comprehensive in terms of describing the internal procedures and processes of ACRA.